 |Montreal, Canada||YUL||Air Canada|

-See the following chart for airline service from other regional airports.
-If there are no flights from an airport near your home, taking a connecting flight from another regional airport could be a viable solution.
+See the following chart for a listing of scheduled air service from airports in the Caribbean region.
+If you can't get a flight directly from your favorite airport, taking a connecting flight from another regional airport might be a great option.

 |Abaco, Bahamas||MHH||Abaco Air, Bahamasair, SkyBahamas, Western Air|